rberends/DitpFlutterIntro/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Opening the Project

+I personally mainly used Android Studio to code this together.
+Cloning/downloading the repo and opening the folder as a project on Android studio should this be sufficient to make it all work.
+Your mileage with other IDEs may vary and may require further tinkering.

+The main entrypoint for this app is in <b>lib/main.dart<b>

+## Preview

+Check out the preview at [kanditpflutter.nl](https://kanditpflutter.nl).